 The naevus may be noted at birth or shortly afterwards.
 Patients may otherwise present because of cosmetic concerns or concerns about the risk of melanoma.

-See separate article Black and Brown Skin Lesions, which lists "red flag" warning symptoms and signs.
+See separate article Pigmented Skin Lesions, which lists "red flag" warning symptoms and signs.

 - Typical small/medium lesions with no suspicious features usually require no investigation.